-- 3. Enter the smb://readyshare in the Server Address field. - 4.
-Click the Connect button. - 5.
+- 3. In the Server Address field, enter smb://readyshare. - 4.
 When prompted, select the Guest radio button.

 If you set up access control on the router and you allowed your Mac to access the network, select the Registered User radio button and enter admin for the name and password for the password.
-For more information about access control, see Allow or Block Access to Your Network on page 47.
+For more information about access control, see Allow or Block Access to Your Network on page 50.

-6. Click the Connect button.
+5. Click the Connect button.

-A window automatically opens and displays the files and folders on the device.
+A screen automatically opens and displays the files and folders on the device.

-> To access the USB device from a Windows computer:
+> To access the device from a Windows computer:

-1. Connect your USB device to a USB port on the router.
+1. Connect a USB storage device to the router USB port.